 You can search for these sales in the county of your choice.
 Many county tax sales are held online.
 If you are the highest bidder, the county will give you a tax lien or deed.
 After the redemption period expires, you have to foreclose to own the property.

 Short sales are an alternative to foreclosure.
 The homeowner agrees to sell the house and leave.
 The bank agrees to accept as full payment less than it is owed.
 You can find these properties by looking for distressed homeowners, or real estate agents specializing in this area.
 You make an offer on the property, and wait for the bank to accept it.
 These transactions can often take several months to close.

-Auction sales are usually held monthly.
+Auction sales are usually held monthly, but you can't always view an auction property prior to purchase.
 You can get a list of the properties from your county courthouse.
 The bank makes the opening bid for what is owed.
 Your bid needs to be more than the bank's bid, yet less than the market value of the property.

 All properties purchase by the bank at auction become known as real estate owned, or REO.
 Eventually the bank will list these properties, usually after the redemption period expires.
 Find a real estate agent skilled in REO to help you make an offer.
 Banks do not hold themselves to deadlines, so be prepared to wait several weeks for a response to your offer.

 Cash is always the best way to purchase discounted properties.
 Cash speeds the buying process because it eliminates the hassles of mortgage underwriting.
 In some cases, as with the foreclosure auction, cash will be the only purchase option.
 Using cash is actually a way to find properties in and of itself: Once you are known as a cash buyer, cheap properties will find you.